darkshade9/aq2world/archive/README.md

     1. For example, changing a link from http://aqmd.telefragged.com to https://assets.aq2world.com/archive/websites/aqmd.telefragged.com makes the link usable again
 7. Resolve PHP/cgi-bin links
     1. Determine if the link is simply trying to reach another part of the website.
 Some sites had PHP or cgi-bin logic to determine what to do when clicked, but if it's just referencing another part of the site, update the link to the html document instead
+8. Utilize the `linkchecker` tool for determining broken links, with a focus on fixing inter-site references (example: AQMD referencing AQDT) and any sites that we may want to archive in the future.

 ## Things that may never work again